Advance fee fraudsters usually contact you unexpectedly to tell you about a large sum of money you are owed.

 The schemes collapse when they stop receiving money from new investors.

-We’ve investigated a number of Ponzi schemes in recent years.
-The largest known scheme in New Zealand to-date was Ross Asset Management.
-More than 1,200 investors were affected by this scheme and the overall loss was in excess of $115 million.
+The FMA has investigated a number of Ponzi schemes.
+The largest to-date was Ross Asset Management.
+This scheme affected more than 1,200 investors and the overall loss was more than $115 million.

 This market does not exist and money sent to these schemes is lost.

-You’ll also typically be promised high returns.
+They will typically promise you high returns.
 These promises are often too good to be true and the only people making money are the sales people.
+If you buy the software, it may not be delivered, or it does not work.

 Let us know what you think